offbyone/ideas/content/rst/misanthropy.rst

 :tags:
 :author: Chris Rose
 :email: offline@offby1.net
-:excerpt: I used to think I was a misanthrope, and then I met the real ones.
+:summary: I used to think I was a misanthrope, and then I met the real ones.
 :status: published

 (from a conversation at work)